 The best part?
 The free version for personal use is packed with more features than I’ve ever seen in a project management app.
 (And trust me, I’ve tried just about every tool out there.)

 What you can expect from the Notion for Blogging series

 You have two options.
-You can watch the video tutorials in each post to create your own custom setup.
-OR, you can sign up to receive access to template packs with everything created for you.
-I’ll release a new template each week, so be on the lookout!
+You can use the tutorials in each post to create your own custom setup.
+OR, you can download the Notion for Blogging Premium Template Pack with 75+ custom pages and templates already created for you!

 By the end of the Notion for Blogging series, your setup will include the following pages:

 - Content offers

 - Finance trackers